 To completely eliminate the possibility of causing even more issues, a simpler way to deal with this problem is to use specialized software such as DriverFix.

 2. Ensure that the headphones are connected properly

-Some users forget to check the cable connections, and sometimes this can be the cause of sound problems on your PC.
+Some users forget to check the cable connections, and sometimes this can be the cause for no sound on Windows.

 When Windows 11 is not detecting wired headphones, you should first make sure that the cable is connected properly to your PC.

 If this doesn’t do the trick, you should also consider restarting both your headset and the computer.
-This will ensure that you will be able to notice if any signal changes appear when you plug in the cable.
+This will ensure that you will be able to notice if audio jack stops working.